 It’s no secret that the Colosseum and the Roman Forum are must-visit destinations for visitors touring Rome.
 As a result, you can always expect a steady flow of people entering each site.
 So what’s the best way to beat the crowds no matter what time of the day it is?
-Buy skip-the-line tickets online!
+Buy skip the line tickets online!
 This means you can avoid the ticketing queue altogether, which can easily save you from 2-3 hours or tediously waiting in line.
 You can also opt to get a City Pass, which provides you with priority access, amongst other benefits.

 The Palatine Hill and Roman Forum require a lot of walking, so eliminating the extra exertion of waiting in line on a hot day can drastically make your overall experience a more positive one.

 The Roman Forum and Palatine Hill are open year round.
 The gates are open from 08:30 AM until an hour before sunset.

 There are several options to travel from the city center to the Roman Forum.
 While you can always opt for a cab from wherever you’re staying, expect to pay a pretty penny.
 Cab fares are not cheap and it’s not uncommon for tourists to get overcharged.
 Instead, checkout some of the (cheap) public transport options below that’ll get you to the area easily and safely.

 Line 51, 75, 81, 673, 175, or 204.
 Alternatively, you can take tram. #30, which has a stop at the Roman Forum.

 Line B “Colosseo”